Recharge Cape Cod EV Test Drive Event

 We are reducing the greenhouse gasses produced by Wellfleet by:

 - We have installed solar panels at the capped landfill to produce energy for the Town of Wellfleet and the Nauset Regional School District.
+This is in addition to solar arrays on the elementary school, fire station, and library.

 - Understanding greenhouse gas emissions produced in Wellfleet as part of our effort for the Global Covenant of Mayors